Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: CONCLUSIONS

 \section{CONCLUSIONS}

-We performed a systematic study of the influence of the HO basis size on the E0, E1, E2, and E3 response functions of doubly-magic nuclei $^{48}$Ca, $^{78}$Ni, $^{132}$Sn, and $^{208}$Pb in wide energy intervals.
-Calculations previously confined by $N_F$ = 20 HO shells were confronted with those in a considerably extended basis of $N_F$ = 50 HO shells executed for the first time in (i) RRPA and (ii) RRPA extended by the minimal particle vibration coupling dubbed as RTBA.
-The extension of the HO basis is associated with the influence of the continuum formed by densifying the nucleonic orbitals in the energy domain relevant to the formation of nuclear soft modes and giant resonances below 25 MeV.
-An enhanced sensitivity to the HO basis completeness was obtained for the monopole excitations and light nuclei; however, sizeable effects are seen in all the cases, suggesting that the fermionic HO basis truncations introduce considerable errors, which are not of theoretical but of purely technical character.
-We also investigated statistical errors occurring due to the details of the fitting protocols used for determining the parameters of the density functional, which, in turn, defines the effective interaction.
-The latter is responsible for the energies and excitation probabilities of the resonances, and the corresponding statistical errors are found to be sizeable mostly for the monopole response in RRPA.
-A similar situation is expected for statistical errors in the RTBA calculations.
+We performed a systematic study of the influence of the HO basis size on the E0, E1, E2, and E3 response functions of doubly-magic nuclei $^{48,70}$Ca, $^{78}$Ni, $^{132}$Sn, and $^{208}$Pb in wide energy intervals.
+The calculations confined to the $N_F$ = 20 HO shells were confronted with those in a considerably extended basis of $N_F$ = 50 HO shells executed for the first time in (i) RRPA and (ii) RRPA extended by the minimal particle vibration coupling dubbed as RTBA.